Criticism of the Walt Disney Company: Walt Disney World College Program

 The Walt Disney World College Program is a U.S. national internship program operated by The Walt Disney Company, located at the Walt Disney World Resort.
 The Walt Disney World College Program recruits students (18 years and older) and all majors for a semester-long paid internship program working at the Walt Disney World Resort.
 Critics argue that Disney is using the program as a source of cheap labor, as interns do the same work as veteran employees, but at a significantly lower pay rate.
 In late 2007, a permanent Cast Member ran for president of the local union in Orlando.
 Part of his platform intended to get rid of the Disney College Program, claiming that the program "imports thousands of low-wage earners every year to work for Disney, depressing the local employment market and keeping wages down."
 Disney responded that the program is beneficial in the recruitment of cast members and that 8,000 workers out of 62,000 do not greatly impact operations.
 It has been criticized also for its lack of union representation and denial of insurance benefits by the company.

+Criticism for Muppet*Vision 3D Closure

+In August 2024, Disney Experiences announced at D23 that a new land based on the Monsters Inc. franchise was in the works for Disney's Hollywood Studios, the announcement was met with speculation where the new area was going to be with the Muppet Courtyard area being a key location.
+In November 2024, Disney officially announced that Muppet*Vision 3D at Hollywood Studios would close alongside the rest of Grand Avenue to make way for the Monsters, Inc. themed area, stating that they were "having creative conversations with The Jim Henson Company to explore ways to preserve the film and other parts of the experience for fans to enjoy in the future."
+In January 2025, Disney announced that Muppet*Vision 3D would close on June 8, 2025.

+The announcement of shutting down Muppet*Vision 3D was heavily criticized by fans and historians within the theme park community specially key member figures like Kevin Perjurer from the Defunctland series mentioning that the shut down was "heartbreaking" as the ride had many contributions within the theme park industry as well being one of the last projects that Jim Henson did before dying.
+In May 2025, Walt Disney World confirmed that they would be recording the show to aid with preservation purposes.
+Cast members were allowed to sign up to be part of the taped audience, which took place on May 14.